Clean Desk and Clear Screen Guidelines

 - Shred sensitive documents when they are no longer required.

-- Do not use bookshelves to store binders with Fordham Protected or Fordham Sensitive Information.
-Label those binders accurately.
-Treat those binders as sensitive and secure them in a locked drawer.
+- Do not use bookshelves to store binders with Fordham Protected Data or Fordham Sensitive Data.

 Related Policies, Procedures, and Forms